spelunky-fyi/overlunky/docs/src/includes/_globals.md

 ```

-#### array&lt;mixed&gt; options
+#### optional&lt;array&lt;mixed&gt;&gt; options

 > Search script examples for [options](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=options)

-Table of options set in the UI, added with the [register_option_functions](#Option-functions).
+Table of options set in the UI, added with the [register_option_functions](#Option-functions), but `nil` before any options are registered.
 You can also write your own options in here or override values defined in the register functions/UI before or after they are registered.
 Check the examples for many different use cases and saving options to disk.
 ### prng